Skip to main content

 What Skills Do Health Care Managers Need to Address These Issues?

 Health care managers don’t have to be experts in nutrition to help their organizations integrate health care and nutrition services.
-While some familiarity with the topic is helpful, they can often make an impact by applying a few core organizational management skills.
+While some familiarity with the topic is helpful, they can often make an impact by applying a few core administrative management skills.

 Health Informatics and Research